Abdul Rahim Kajai

-Abdul Rahim Kajai (1894 - 5 December 1943), born Abdul Rahim bin Haji Salim was a Malayan journalist, editor and novelist.
+Abdul Rahim Kajai (1894 – 5 December 1943), born Abdul Rahim bin Haji Salim was a Malayan journalist, editor and novelist.
 His career began as a typesetter and was a writer for multiple local Malay newspapers.
 He later became a correspondent for Penang-based weekly Sinar Zaman.
 During his later years, he became involved in Warta Malaya and Utusan Melayu, the most prestigious Malay newspaper of the 1930s and 1940s respectively, and wrote several political and religious treatises concerning Malay rights in British Malaya.
 Between 1936 and 1941, he wrote 48 short stories, which were later compiled in several books published between 1949 and 1961.
 For his pioneering work, he was highly regarded within Malaya as one of the most prominent contributors of Malayan literature.
 He was given the honorific title of "Father of Malay Journalism and Short Stories" by the National Library of Malaysia (PNM).

 Early life

 Abdul Rahim Kajai was born Abdul Rahim Haji Salim on 1894 at Setapak, Selangor, Federated Malay States.
 His father, Haji Salim was a Minangkabau migrant from nagari Kajai, a village at West Sumatra, which became the basis for his later pen-name, Kajai.
 Kajai received elementary education at the Setapak Malay School (Malay: Sekolah Melayu Setapak) and passed his examinations in 1905.
 His academic achievements qualified him for enrollment at an English school in Kuala Lumpur, but this notion was rejected by his parents.
 Instead, in connection to his father's catering business for Muslim pilgrims, Kajai was sent to Mecca in 1906 for further studies in Arabic and Islam.
 He later returned from Mecca in 1909, and worked as a typesetter for publishing houses at Kuala Lumpur and Singapore until 1913.
-His father, Haji Salim, passed away in 1913.
+His father, Haji Salim, died in 1913.
 This forced Kajai to return to Mecca for three years until 1917.